jadenyjw/utsc-cs-frosh/README.md

 **What is the required GPA to successfully be admitted into Computer Science POSt?**

-*At the moment, the required GPA to be accepted is 3.0 (as of September 2017).
-However, this is always subject to change.*
+*At the moment, the required GPA to be accepted is 3.0 (as of September 2018).
+However, this is always subject to change.* However, CSCA08 and MATA31 are assesed with half the weight as the other courses.

 **What other courses do I have to take?**